P0675 is an opportunity to have your internship accredited and reflected in your degree transcript.

 Module choices are made via OMR – opens 12th March for two weeks

-If you are interested in PO675 then it is never too early to start planning for your internship, which can start as early as April 2018 (must be completed by September 2018).
+If you are interested in PO675 then it is never too early to start planning for your internship, which can start as early as April, (and must be completed by September before you start your second year).

 Getting prepared; updating your CV, creating a LinkedIn profile, having a general cover letter ready and thinking about where you might like to intern are all good places to start